embelon/ssd1306_oled_frequency_counter/README.md

 Frequency counter is built from few components:
 - one 6-digit BCD counter with asynchronous reset, which counts pulses from clk_x, unknown frequency signal
-- one 6-digit BCD counter with synchronous reset, which counts pusles from clk_ref, known frequency signal, that is used as a reference and defines measurement period
+- one 6-digit BCD counter with synchronous reset, which counts pulses from clk_ref, known frequency signal, that is used as a reference and defines measurement period
 - SSD1306 Driver, responsible for communication with and initialization of SSD1306-based OLED over SPI interface
 - Data Streamer, responsible for conversion of measurement result from BCD to enlarged 7-segment format (with size of a digit defined as 21x32 pixels)
-- Controller, simple State Machine resposible for synchronization between all other blocks
+- Controller, simple State Machine responsible for synchronization between all other blocks

 <img src="docs/diagrams/Block Diagram.drawio.svg">